TimHanewich/Misc-Articles/private-data-llm/readme.md

 However, *training* is usually not the solution for using private data in an LLM.
 Training is costly and requires meticulous planning, preparation, and processing time to accomplish.
 With data changing rapidly and the LLM needing to *always* use the most up-to-date version of certain data points, it would be impractical to train the model at a frequency high enough to always have the "latest" version of the data.
 And even if this were the case, there would not be a guarantee that the *correct* version of certain datapoints have truly "overwritten" the old versions in the LLM's "memory".

 ## Prompt Engineering
-Instead, a far more intuitive solution to this problem is commonly used: prompt engineering.
+Instead, a far more intuitive solution to this problem is commonly used: **prompt engineering**.
 Instead of relying on model training, **prompt engineering is the process of asking a question of an LLM while simultaneously providing it with the context (data) it needs to answer the question**.

 For example, take the three situations below:
 ![prompting](https://i.imgur.com/JSupDwV.jpg)